model-checking/kani/docs/src/tutorial-kinds-of-failure.md

 Notice that, for Kani, this has gone from a simple bounds-checking problem to a pointer-checking problem.
 Kani will check operations on pointers to ensure they're not potentially invalid memory accesses.
-Any unsafe code that manipulates pointers will, as we see here, raise failures if its behavior is actually unsafe.
+Any unsafe code that manipulates pointers will, as we see here, raise failures if its behavior is actually a problem.

 Consider trying a few more small exercises with this example: